semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 We have already seen a pdf, now let's see a cdf (Cumulative Distribution Function).
 A cdf is a representation of cumulation of data on a 0 to 100% scale.

 Let's understand cdf through an example using the GDP.
-First, let's get the pdf and the cdf this time we are not going to use the seaborn library instead, we use numpy.
+First, let's get the pdf and the cdf this time we are not going to use the seaborn library; instead, we use numpy.

 ```python